luke-c-sargent/bento-local/README.md

 **Elasticsearch:**

 * Local URL:	http://localhost:9200/
 * Note: The Elasticsearch container holds the Elasticsearch database for the Bento system.
-When running in "build" mode it will be required to run the Elasticsearch dataloader in order to populate this database ("dev" mode does this automatically).
+When running in "build" mode it will be required to run the Elasticsearch dataloader in order to populate the database ("dev" mode does this automatically).

 **Bento Dataloader:**

 The Bento Dataloader performs two functions:

-* Dataloader: The Dataloader will load a local data set into the graph database hosted within the Neo4j container.
+* Dataloader: The Dataloader will load a local dataset into the graph database hosted within the Neo4j container.
 This component requires local copies of the bento-backend and bento-model repositories as well as a local copy of the data to be loaded.
 In order to load data using this feature the Bento-Local Neo4j container must be running.
 * Dataloader-es: The Elasticsearch Dataloader will load required data from the Bento-Local Neo4j database into the Bento-Local Elasticsearch database.
-In order to load data using this feature the Bento-Local Neo4j container and the Bento-Local Elasticsearch container must both be running.
+In order to load data using this feature, the Bento-Local Neo4j container and the Bento-Local Elasticsearch container must both be running.

 ## Installing Docker